 The experimental site was quite uniform in respect of topography and fertility which is located at 13.6241° N, 79.3780° E. In the Kharif season, the crop was sown on (24-07-2023), and in the Rabi season, it was sown on (28-12-2023).The experiment was conducted on red soil, which is characteristic of the region.

 The following methods were used to evaluate the sesame genotypes: Days to 50% flowering were recorded by observing plants daily during flowering, noting the day when 50% of the plants in each plot for each genotype flowered.
 Days to maturity was determined by counting the days from sowing until 90% of capsules matured and began browning before drying.
 Plant height was measured in centimeters from five randomly selected plants, excluding border rows, at the harvest stage.
 The average height was calculated for each genotype and replication.
 Number of branches per plant was recorded from five randomly selected plants at harvest.
 Number of capsules per plant was counted from five randomly selected plants, while number of seeds per capsule was calculated by counting seeds from five randomly selected capsules per plant.
 Capsule length and capsule breadth were measured by selecting five matured capsules from each plant, with averages c omputed for each trait.
 Test weight was calculated by weighing 1,000 seeds from each genotype after threshing.
 Seed yield (kg/ha) was recorded by harvesting and threshing the plants from each net plot, then converting the weight into kilograms per hectare.
 Field emergence percentage was determined by counting seedlings with shoots ≥10 cm, up to 10 days after sowing.
-Oil content was estimated using a Nuclear Magnetic Resonance (NMR) spectrophotometer at Research (Rajendranagar, Hyderabad).
+Oil content was estimated using a Nuclear Magnetic Resonance (NMR) spectrophotometer at Indian Institute of oilseeds Research (Rajendranagar, Hyderabad).
 Protein content was calculated by multiplying the nitrogen content by a factor of 6.25, as per (Doubetz and Wells 1968).
 Moisture content was measured using an OSAW Digital Moisture Meter, and the average value was computed across replications.
 Germination percentage was determined following ISTA procedures, with the final germination count taken on the 6th day.
 Root length and shoot length were measured from 10 normal seedlings per replication, with seedling length being the sum of both.
 Seedling vigor index-I was calculated by multiplying germination percentage by seedling length, and seedling dry weight was determined by drying 10 representative seedlings at 75 ±1°C for 48 hours, followed by weighing.
 Seedling vigor index-II was calculated by multiplying germination percentage by seedling dry weight.
 Lastly, electrical conductivity of seed leachate was measured from 50 seeds soaked in 50 mL of deionized water for 8 hours, using a conductivity meter and expressed in µS/cm.

 3.0 Results and discussion